 BucketName: '{{resolve:ssm:WebsiteBucket:1}}'

 Now that’s a good question.
-(I don’t use this way anymore 😛 )
+(I don’t use this way anymore đŸ˜› )

-You might already know that ,every time you edit your SSM parameter, version increments by 1.
+You might already know that every time you edit your SSM parameter, the version increments by 1.

-However, In a CloudFormation template there is no way to specify latest as the version.
-Which means you should always know the exact version of parameter you want to reference.
+However, In a CloudFormation template, there is no way to specify latest as the version.
+This means you should always know the exact version of the parameter you want to reference.

 Which doesn’t make sense in the time of automation as per me.
 I have read somewhere that there is a feature request for this functionality.
 Let’s see…